vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 ## Presentational Functional Components

-### As Single File Components
+### As Single-File Components

-If you're using single file components for the rest of your app, it may be convenient to use this pattern for presentational functional components too.
-Building them is much the same as building normal single file components:
+If you're using single-file components for the rest of your app, it may be convenient to use this pattern for presentational functional components too.
+Building them is much the same as building normal single-file components:

 ``` html
 <template functional>